 - As you will see, leopards can strike with great quickness.

-- In the wild, even apex predators have to be on their toes, or talons, and on the ready for an ambush!
+- In the wild, even apex predators have to be on their toes (or talons) and on the ready for an ambush!

 Perhaps the martial eagle in this footage thought that their size and power would protect them from any predators but sadly, they were wrong!
-We see a superb hunter, namely a leopard, sneak up from behind and capture the unsuspecting eagle in their powerful jaws.
+We see a superb hunter, namely a leopard, sneak up from behind and capture the unsuspecting eagle in its powerful jaws.
 This very unusual event was captured in sub-Saharan Africa where there are many large bird species, including the ostrich.

 Incredible Martial Eagles

 The awesome martial eagle is the largest eagle species in the world with a wingspan of up to 8.5 feet with a distinctive speckled chest.
 They can be seen in the savannah and thornbush areas of Africa in areas to the south of the Sahara ranging from Senegal to Somalia and also further south to the Cape.
 They frequent the Kruger National Park in the Lower Sabie area.

 Martial eagles weigh up to 14 pounds and can knock a fully-grown human off their feet!
 Because of their huge size, they need to eat a lot, and often hunting is a big part of their lives.
 They commonly catch guineafowl, as well as bustards and other poultry and lizards.
 However, they are also partial to mammals and some of these are large!
 A Martial eagle will tackle a hyrax or even a small antelope.
 There are reports of these eagles dining on calves, goats, and lambs too.